Calgary Depression Scale for Schizophrenia (CDSS) Test

 About This Assessment

-Calgary Depression Scale for Schizophrenia, CDSS Test
+Calgary Depression Scale for Schizophrenia (CDSS) Test - Symptoms and Signs

 This clinician-rated measure is used to assess depressive symptoms in individuals with schizophrenia.
 The Calgary Depression Scale for Schizophrenia (CDSS) is completed following a brief clinical interview and is intended to support structured evaluation in routine care.